sykefi/PRTR/README.md

 Also known as _Hajapäästöt kartalla_

-This component is part of PRTR.f
+This component is part of PRTR.fi
 ### Project setup

 The project requires installation of [vue-cli](https://cli.vuejs.org/):